matthias-p-nowak/CliUi/CliUi/Readme.md

 ## How does it work

 It maintains a dictionary with complete command lines as keys and actions/priority as values.
 New commands can be added as a result of a command and also commands can be removed.

 When idle, the loop waits for available keypresses and then locks `Console.Out`.
-If a lock can be obtained, it will display the list of commands that match.
-A cursor can be used to select a command.
-By pressing enter, the command is carried out in the foreground.
-The command itself can start a background task.
+If a lock can be obtained, it will read a line from input.
+The user can enter an arbitrary sequence of characters, which then get matched against the internal stored list.
+If no stored command matches the list, the interface will display `sorry` and wait for the next input.
+If only one command matches, it will be executed immediately.
+If more commands matches, the list will be displayed with the matched characters highlighted.
+The user then can enter the number from that list.

 ## Programming it

 One obtains an instance of the `CmdLineUi.Instance`.
 One can then add commands using the `Add` function before entering `CommandLoop`.

 ## Using it

-After the program starts, it enters the `CommandLoop`.
-After pressing the first key, the UI presents a limited list of commands that contain the key.
-Further keypresses further limits the list only containing commands that have those keys in that order.
-Once can use the cursor keys to select the right command.
+First, the user might obtain an instance of the interface.
+Then, the `Scan4cmds` can  be executed that searches the loaded assemblies for `public static void XX()` with the custom attribute `CmdLine`.
+Functions with the `CmdLineAdder` can be used to add several dynamically created commands.

+Then, executing `CommandLoop` will enter a loop that only the *Exit Phrase* will end.

 ## Locking `Console.Out`